WebOfTrustInfo/rwot3-sf/draft-documents/plenaries/2-lightning.md

 Open Timestamps, Chainpoint.

 Wayne's Chainpoint verifies the content and timestamp of data.
+It's a proof protocol.

 Peter's Open Timestamps makes proof of data creation easy.

 Part of the problem is that you need to know when signatures were created; you need to be able to prove that data was created at a certain time.
 So then you can know if something was created before or after a compromise, for example.

 Timestamps are _additive_ security.